 Funded PhD Project (European/UK Students Only)

-However, a fuller understanding of how this will affect levels of biodiversity and influence patterns of population structure is limited by a lack of empirical population genetic and phylogeographic information among offshore infrastructure and natural populations.
+However, a fuller understanding of how decommissioning will affect levels of biodiversity and influence patterns of population structure is limited by a lack of empirical data on the population genetics and phylogeographic structure among offshore infrastructure and natural populations.

-This project will develop and deploy next-generation DNA technologies to characterising community structure around offshore installations, and also identify the extent to which populations are connected via dispersal.
+This project will develop and deploy next-generation DNA technologies to characterise community structure around offshore installations, and also identify the extent to which populations are connected via dispersal.

-Focus will be on firstly using metabarcoding and environmental DNA (eDNA) approaches to characterise species assemblages associated with oil and gas infrastructure, and secondly developing RAD-based genotyping to resolve patterns of gene flow in relation to oceanographic currents and features, including established MPAs.
+Initial focus of the project will be on using DNA metabarcoding and environmental DNA (eDNA) approaches to characterise species assemblages associated with oil and gas infrastructure, and then progress to developing RAD-based genotyping to resolve patterns of gene flow in relation to oceanographic currents and features, including established MPAs.

-The patterns of population genetic structure will be modelled under varying life-history parameters and contrasting scenarios of decommissioning with the consequences for population isolation or conversely the spread of alien invasive species.
+Patterns of population genetic structure will be modelled under varying life-history parameters and contrasting scenarios of decommissioning to allow us to predict the consequences for population isolation or conversely the spread of alien invasive species.

 The successful candidate should have, or expect to obtain a UK Honours Degree at 2.1 or above (or equivalent) in Biological Sciences.